Skip to main content

 The student

-- follows the structure and language of professional email
+- follows the structure and language of professional email and reporting

 - expresses themselves in a clear and logical way